BlackCoffee77/PythonCFD/README.md

 # PythonCFD
-Based of of work done by Proffesor Lorena A. Barba
+Based of of work done by Professor Lorena A. Barba